Averydimbulb79/GPCH_kanban/README.md

 Each expanded window provides:

-• Search this column
-• Sort by
-• + Add Here
-• × Close
+`Search this column`

+`Sort by`

+`+ Add Here`

+`Show Archived / Hide Archived`

+`× Close`

-The window can also be closed by:
+The window can also be closed by clicking outside it or pressing `Esc`.

-• Clicking outside the window
-• Pressing `Esc`

-All card actions remain available from the expanded workspace.
+All applicable card actions remain available from the expanded workspace.

+---

+# Expanded Archive View

+Version 6.6 extends archive access directly into every expanded column window.

+Staff no longer need to close an expanded section and return to the main board simply to inspect archived records.

+Select:

+`Show Archived`

+to display archived cards belonging to the currently expanded section.

+The button changes to:

+`Hide Archived`

+while archived records are visible.

+For example, inside HANDOVER:

+`Show Archived`

+reveals archived HANDOVER records without displaying archived TO DO, TO ORDER, TO RECEIVE or GUEST NOTES cards.

+This provides section-specific historical access while maintaining the focused expanded-column workflow.

+## Archive State Inheritance

+When an expanded window is opened, it inherits the archive visibility state of the main board.

+If the main board is currently displaying archived cards, the expanded window opens with archived cards visible.

+If the main board is displaying only active cards, the expanded window initially displays only active cards.

+Archive visibility can then be independently changed within the expanded window.

 ---